scala-native/scala-native/docs/user/sbt.rst

 2. **release-size.** (introduced in 0.5.0)

-   Optimize for output size while still trying to keep quick compilation time and relatively fast runtime performance.
+   Optimize for reduced output size while still trying to keep quick compilation time and relatively fast runtime performance.
    Similar to clang's ``-Os`` with addition of link-time optimization over the whole application code.